corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/approving-or-rejecting-redemption-requests.md

    For each redemption request, the following information is displayed:

-   * **Issuer Status:** Whether or not the issuer has approved the redemption request.
+   * **Issuer Status:** APPROVED or PENDING, depending on if the issuer has approved the redemption request or not.
-   * **Custodian Status:** Whether or not the custodian has approved the redemption request.
+   * **Custodian Status:** APPROVED or PENDING, depending on if the custodian has approved the redemption request or not.
    * **Token name:** The name of the token definition; normally the full name of the currency; for example, UAE Dirham.
    * **Token symbol:** A symbol for the token definition; normally the [three-letter ISO-4217 code](https://en.wikipedia.org/wiki/ISO_4217) for the currency; for example, *AED*.
    * **Amount:** The number of tokens to be redeemed.